 Some ideas to get you thinking when looking at your current home: layout is not open concept or layout is too open concept; busy street; too much or too little yard; too many stairs or levels; lack of kitchen counter space; not enough storage space; no parking; no garage; no walkable conveniences so need to drive everywhere; noisy neighborhood with too many late-night restaurants; too far from neighbors or too close to neighbors; too much of a fixer-upper; too old; too modern, etc.

 What do you need now that you didn’t before?
 What about 5 or 10 years from now (or however long you’ve decided you will own this next home)?

 Everyone (and every family) is at different stages of their lives with evolving needs and wants.
 This next move should address any new and upcoming stages.

 Maybe now you need more space for entertaining, a home office, outdoor space to garden, a playroom, more bedrooms and bathrooms, more storage, better schools, a bigger kitchen.
 Maybe you are downsizing and you need to make sure there are no stairs.

 Whatever YOU decide, make sure you’ve thought through everything that could possibly come up during the time period you plan on living in this next home.

 Also, don’t get caught up in what all your friends or any other family members say.
 Decide what’s right for you and only your immediate family and make your home-buying choices accordingly.

 Note that none of the steps above involve you looking at homes or wasting time going from open house to open house all day on Sunday.
 Wouldn’t you rather be brunching?

-In fact, we tell clients NOT to look at any homes at this stage of the game.
 This is the “thinking stage” of buying a home.